Do You Have Doll Questions? Doll Questions With Answers--May Have The Answers!

-When we launched this website last July, 2003, we offered vistors the opportunity to send in doll related questions for our authority on antique and collecible dolls Pam (montanadollady at eBay) to answer to the best of her knowledge--Many questions have been sent in from some very nice doll people--most have been answered to the satisfaction of the person asking the question.
-Questions about Antique dolls, Toni Dolls, Arranbee Dolls, etc.
+When we launched this website in July 2003, we offered visitors an opportunity to send in doll related questions about antique and collectible dolls.
+Montana Dolllady has answered to the best of her knowledge--Many questions have been sent in from some very nice doll people--most have been answered to the satisfaction of the person asking the question.

-We have received many great questions from some real nice doll collectors, and we are sharing the questions and the answers with you!
+We have received many great questions from some really nice doll collectors, and we are sharing the questions and the answers with you!

 This Question is from Kathy!